Welcome to the new and improved United Nations Joint Staff Pension Fund (UNJSPF) website.

 This site is the new face of the Fund, demonstrating its transformation from an outdated IT and operational model, an approach which was untenable and very risky, to a truly global, modern, efficient pension institution using robust, efficient and integrated technology to be able to adequately service more than 200,000 participants, retirees and beneficiaries which reside in over 190 countries and which have very diverse needs.

 From a funding perspective, the Fund is in good shape and projected to continue its solid financial position many years into the future.
 As of 31 December 2015, the Fund presented an actuarial surplus of 0.16 per cent of pensionable remuneration.
 This represents an improvement from the deficit of 0.72 per cent at the end of 2013.
 More importantly, it highlights the continued reversal of the negative trend observed in the last decade.
-Naturally, this is not the result of luck, but of hard work and effective management from both the Pension Board and the Investment Management Division.
+Naturally, this is not the result of luck, but of hard work and effective management from both the Pension Board and the Office of Investment Management.

 Since the beginning of this year the Pension Fund is processing cases within 20 business days of receipt of all complete and accurate documents.
 On average the Fund can now process more than 1,000 cases a month.
 In November 2016, it reached a historic high in monthly processing with more than 1,500 cases released and paid, representing a considerable increase over the processing capacity of the old system.
 Even in December 2016 the Fund processed 1, 101 cases, in spite of the holiday period.
 A year and a half ago in August 2015, the Fund launched the new, customized “Integrated Pension Administration System” or IPAS.
 The transition is now complete.

 The Fund successfully launched the new Member Self-Service in August 2016 and it already has nearly 60,000 members registered.
 This is an historical high number of users and reflects the “user-friendliness” and the relevance of the available features.